If you want to grow as an artist when your subject of choice is the human form, then you must learn how to practice drawing anatomy.

 There will also be a shadow under the nose since the nose will block light.
-The upper lip will be slightly darkened when the light source is directly above, as well.
+The upper lip will be slightly darkened when the light source is directly Abell.

-The last significant shadow will be on the neck, which is under the head, and will be in a shadow as a result.
+The last significant shadow will be on the neck, under the head, and in a shadow.

 What about highlights?

 In this example, the light would strike the bridge of the nose.
 As well as the forehead, cheeks, and chin.
 There will also be a highlight on the lower lip.

 - When drawing shadows, make sure that you account for your light source.

 - For example, if the light source is above and to the right.
 The shadows on the head and neck will be cast down to the left.